-So, Janice wants to know how to get her husband to open up and talk about masturbating and watching porn, and then ultimately to stop.
+So, Janice wants to know how to get her husband to open up and talk about masturbating and viewing porn, and why he should stop.

 Actually, it is possible, but it’s not easy and she’ll most likely need some help from a knowledgeable counselor.